gtoffoli/commons/README.md

 # commons
 **Platform for the communities of the CommonS Erasmus+ Project**

-CommonS (= Common Spaces) was an [*Erasmus+*](http://ec.europa.eu/programmes/erasmus-plus/index_en.htm) project funded by the EU, aimed at experimenting new forms of co-learning, e-tutoring and e-mentoring.
+CommonS (= common spaces) was an [*Erasmus+*](http://ec.europa.eu/programmes/erasmus-plus/index_en.htm) project funded by the EU, aimed at experimenting new forms of co-learning, e-tutoring and e-mentoring.

 Among the main results of the Erasmus+ project CommonS (September 2014 - August 2017) there are:
 - the *Commons Platform* (a software and its deployment)
 - *CommonSpaces*, a federation of Communities and Projects hosted and supported by the CommonS Platform (at http://www.commonspaces.eu).

 We often use the term CommonSpaces to denote both things

 CommonSpaces supports Communities of Practice (CoPs) in their activities.
 CoPs comprise teachers, students, young and senior professionals; they work mainly to the retrieval, adaptation (including translation), reuse and remix of available educational contents, to be used as building blocks of learning pathways.